Rokeby Road public art project

 Rokeby Road will have an extra splash of colour when a new public artwork series by artist Leanne Bray is installed next month.
 Find out more about the artwork and how you can get involved below.

 Designed by visual artist Leanne Bray, the yet-to-be-named collection will feature seven perspex sculptures positioned within the Subiaco Town Centre.
 Drawing on the city’s rich tradition of leadlight windows and chandeliers, the artwork fuses tradition and modernity to create a magical array of colours, patterns and intrigue.

 The artwork will be made using coloured perspex in a palette of blue, green, pink, red, purple, yellow and orange, and each of the seven pieces will incorporate a different pattern.
 The perspex will cast coloured shadows on the ground surrounding the sculptures, inviting visitors to the Subiaco Town Centre to take a moment and look up.

 Installation and location

 The complete artwork will consist of seven individual pieces installed on the multi-functional light poles on Rokeby Road.
 Four of the pieces will be at the intersection of Seddon Street and Rokeby Road, and the remaining three will be located outside Subiaco Post Office.
-The artworks will be installed on Thursday 18 May.

 Keep an eye out for updates to find out how you can get involved in the naming process for the brand new artwork once the installation is complete.
 If you catch a good snap of the new artwork, be sure to share it with us on Facebook.